 Using storytelling to build empathy

 Storytelling is as old as society itself.
 It is both a way to organize our thoughts and a way to hold the listeners’ interest.
-In the presence of a neutral third party, the disputants can tell their stories — how and why they became involved, what suffering the conflict has caused them, what sacrifices they have made, and what they hope to achieve.
+In the presence of a neutral third party, the disputants can tell their stories — how and why they became involved in political differences, what suffering the conflict has caused them, what sacrifices they have made, and what they hope to achieve.

 Everybody has a story, and the interesting thing about them Is that they help build understanding and empathy.
 We recognize ourselves in the stories of those around us.
 We become invested in the well-told story.
 We develop empathy.
 We sympathize.
 While our worldview may not change, we understand the other person better.
-We may not want to be in conflict with them anymore.
-At least, we may renounce violence in favor of the peaceful resolution
+We may not want to conflict with them anymore.
+At least, we may renounce violence in favor of peaceful conflict resolution.

-Third parties can sometimes help the disputants reframe the conflict from a values-based zero-sum game to an achievable practical problem, like this:
+Third parties can sometimes help the disputants negotiate and reframe the value conflict to an achievable practical problem, like this:

 Let’s not argue today about whether abortion should be legal.
 We can’t solve that issue.
 But in recent protests, there has been violence, and innocent people have been hurt and suffered damage to their businesses.
 I know that there are strong emotions on both sides, but the violence is unacceptable and hurts the cause on both sides.
 Can we agree there will be no more violence?

 In this practical way, reframing can make the intractable achievable, whatever the moral disputes.
-The participants can find ways to coexist while they wait for the world to change, without giving up their cherished values.
+The participants can find ways to coexist while they wait for the world to change, and resolve value conflicts without giving up their cherished values and beliefs.